 A Learning Community is an active group of colleagues who work collaboratively on an on-going basis, focusing on a particular pedagogical or research topic, issue in higher education, or other topic of shared interest.
 By design, learning communities promote collegiality, and they also encourage innovation by providing a safe space to explore new ideas, experiment, and reflect with your colleagues.
-Faculty Enrichment staff facilitate some learning communities, but we support learning communities in a variety of other ways: selecting topics, identifying possible members, promotion and communication, logistical and financial support (including the use of Huntress 12 as a meeting space), research, help with data collection, and as participants in the groups.
+Faculty Enrichment staff facilitate some learning communities, but we support learning communities in a variety of other ways: selecting topics, identifying possible members, promotion and communication, logistical support, research, help with data collection, and as participants in the groups.

-To join a Learning Community contact the facilitator mentioned in the description, the Coordinator of Faculty Enrichment Karen Cangialosi or Instructional Consultant Chris Odato.
-Or go here to sign up directly: LC Sign Up Sheet
+To join a Learning Community contact the facilitator mentioned in the description or Instructional Consultant Chris Odato.

 Open Pedagogy Learning Community